jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/ReadMe - HowToRelease.txt

 5. Select Java>Runnable Jar File
 6. In the wizard
    - For 'Launch Configuration' select 'DNGTypeSystemManagement - runnable jar'
-   - In 'Export Location' select " a path e.g. 'C:\temp\TSM\tsm.jar'
+   - In 'Export Location' select " a path e.g. 'C:\temp\SCMTools\scmtools.jar'
-     You can change the root for the export if needed but keep the top folder name TSM and don't modify the name of the JAR file;
+     You can change the root for the export if needed but keep the top folder name SCMTools and don't modify the name of the JAR file;
    - In 'Library handling' select 'Copy required libraries into a sub-folder next to the generated JAR'
    - In the last section you can choose to save the export as an ANT script.
 Click Finish and allow to create the folder.
-7. Copy the content of the projects sub-folder scripts into the export location folder 'C:\temp\TSM\'.
-The files copied are script files, tsm.bat and tsm.sh, the license file LICENSE.html and the log configuration file log4j.properties
+7. Copy the content of the projects sub-folder scripts into the export location folder 'C:\temp\SCMTools\'.
+The files copied are script files, scmtools.bat and scmtools.sh, the license file LICENSE.html and the log configuration file log4j.properties
 8. Check the script files and provide a dedicated JRE 1.8 if needed
-9. On Unix make the script file tsm.sh you just copied executable
+9. On Unix make the script file scmtools.sh you just copied executable

 The application is now usable.

 To ship it
-1. Select the folder 'C:\temp\TSM\' and compress the file
+1. Select the folder 'C:\temp\SCMTools\' and compress the file
-2. Rename the archive file to tsm-Vx-YYYYMMDD.zip, where x is the version, YYYY is the year, MM is the month and DD is the day
+2. Rename the archive file to scmtools-Vx-YYYYMMDD.zip, where x is the version, YYYY is the year, MM is the month and DD is the day
 3. The file is now ready for shipping.
 It can basically just be uncompressed on a different machine in some folder and used from there.